Jimmy Allan (cricketer): Playing style

 Described as a "very gifted" bowler who used "clever variations of pace", Allan took a total of 435 wickets in his first-class career, with best innings figures of seven wickets for the cost of 54 runs, taken against the Pakistanis in 1971.
 Although not the hardest spiner of the ball, he used flight and bowled an "immaculate length" to defeat batsmen, and was an accurate and reliable bowler.
 Allan Massie describes him as "one of the best Scottish cricketers of his generation, and indeed more than that"; his Ayr team-mate Keith Graham described him as "one of the shrewdest left-arm bowlers" he had seen, and he was compared to the likes of association footballers Denis Law and Jim Baxter in terms of his importance to Scottish cricket.

 As a batsman he was "gritty", "dogged" and "determined rather than brilliant".
 He scored 4,988 first-class runs and made five hundreds, including two in one match for Kent against Northants in 1955, his most successful season with the bat.

 In total, Allan played in 179 first-class matches, 49 of which were for Oxford, 48 for Warwickshire, 40 for Kent and 39 for Scotland.
 He also appeared for DR Jardine's XI, The Gentlemen and the Gentlemen of England, whom he was chosen for against the 1956 Australian tourists.
 In total he played 60 matches for Scotland, (Note: Not all of the Scotland team's matches were first-class during Allan's career.) taking 171 wickets and scoring 1,494 runs for his country.
 At the time of his death he was Scotland's highest first-class wicket-taker.
 (Note: The modern Scotland team rarely play first-class cricket.)

 Later life

 Allan worked as an investment analyst and stockbroker in Edinburgh and was given time off to play cricket by his employers.
-He continued to play club cricket until the 1980s, when he was in his 50s, and appeared occasionally for sides such as The Forty Club.
+He continued to play club cricket until the 1980s, when he was in his 50s, and appeared occasionally for teams such as The Forty Club.
 His older brother, Walter Allan, who later worked as a leading surgeon, played three first-class matches for Scotland in 1950 as well as playing for Edinburgh Academicals.

 Allan coached youth cricket at Ayr and was considered a motivational force at the club.
 In 2004 a bronze bust of him by Evelyn Peffers was unveiled at the Scottish National Gallery of Modern Art in Edinburgh, the first of a cricketer at the gallery.
 After an illness, he died at Caithness General Hospital in Wick in April 2005 at the age of 73.
 He was survived by his wife Ann.